Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 Whether you want to create your own side hustle or work a part-time job on the weekends, you may be tempted to work a second job to boost your take-home pay.
 This may especially be the case as a new small business owner looking to stay afloat while launching your company.

 If you work a second job, you’re not alone.
-One study found that 1 million Australians work two jobs.
+A 2023 study from the Australian Bureau of Statistics found that 970,700 Australians had multiple jobs.

 While it can be a great way to give yourself a boost in spending income, you should take a look at the ‘big picture’ before jumping into a second job.
 Earning more income comes with significant tax implications.
 Perhaps the most significant tax implication is the tax-free threshold.

-In this article, we’ll explain everything you need to know about the Australian tax-free threshold.
-That way, if you take on a new job to boost your total income, you’ll have a better understanding of the tax liability you’ll owe at the end of the year.
+In this article, we’ll explain everything you need to know about the Australian tax-free threshold including the implications of claiming the tax-free threshold for a second job so that you can decide if it is worth having a second job.
+If you take on a new job to boost your total income, you’ll have a better understanding of the tax liability you’ll owe at the end of the year.

 NEW!